 2. Label each box with its contents.

-Be as specific as possible – for example, “kitchen items” is not nearly as helpful as “pots and pans,” “dishes,” and “silverware.”
+The next tip on how to label moving boxes is to be as specific as possible – for example, “kitchen items” is not nearly as helpful as “pots and pans,” “dishes,” and “silverware.”
 Essentially, the more specific you are, the better informed your movers will be when transporting your items.
 This can eliminate the risk of items breaking during the move, as well as allow your movers to be proactive in properly packing more delicate items.

 3. Label each box with its destination.